AI in Surveillance: A Dicey Road to Safety

 To focus on safety alone, to chase after the promise of a crime-free society using AI surveillance, is a short-sighted approach.
 We must carefully consider the trade-offs.
 In our pursuit of security, are we forging chains of surveillance that shackles our freedom, robs us of our privacy, and transforms our societies into Orwellian dystopias?

-Indeed, it's high time we scrutinise AI surveillance through a more critical lens.
+Indeed, it's high time we scrutinise AI surveillance through a more very important lens.
 As the saying goes, the road to dystopia is paved with good intentions.
 As we journey on this road of AI surveillance, let's tread carefully, mindful of the footprints we leave behind.
 Because, in the end, these footprints could lead right up to our doorsteps.